liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/upgrade-guides/lb-4.23-upgrade-guide.md

 ## Changes introduced in 4.23.0

-Before version 4.23.0, Liquibase would work only with one checksum version simultaneously.
-But upgrading checksums was a process that could cause errors and lead to missing execution of some changesets using "runOnchange," "runAlways," etc., plus validation changes would be disabled.
-4.23.0 version introduced breaking changes to support multiple checksums versions fixing those issues.
+Before version 4.23.0, Liquibase would only work with the most recent checksum version.
+Upgrading checksums was a process that could cause errors and lead to missing execution of some changesets using "runOnchange" and "runAlways".
+Plus, validation changes would be disabled during the upgrade.

+Liquibase 4.23.0 significantly enhances checksum handling.
+By managing multiple checksum versions concurrently, Liquibase provides a seamless checksum upgrade experience that eliminates potential errors and ensures that no changesets are skipped.

+If you are a Liquibase user, there is nothing more you need to do.
+Liquibase will handle the checksum upgrade in the background.

+If you are a Liquibase extension or integration creator, this guide is for you.
+Before you update your extension or integration with this version of Liquibase, review the code examples and understand the changes so you can adapt your practices accordingly.

+Liquibase 4.23.0 introduces breaking changes to the Liquibase Java API to support multiple checksums versions.
+You will need to update your extension or integration as outlined below.

 The changes were: